Nicolás Ramírez (Chilean footballer)

-Nicolás Enrique Ramírez Aguilera (born 1 May 1997) is a Chilean footballer who currently plays for Chilean club Huachipato as a central defender.
+Nicolás Enrique Ramírez Aguilera (born 1 May 1997) is a Chilean footballer who plays as a central defender for Universidad de Chile.

+Club career

+In 2024, Ramírez moved abroad and signed with Barcelona in the Ecuadorian Serie A.

+A product of Universidad de Chile, Ramírez returned to them in 2025.

 International career

 Ramírez represented Chile at under-20 level in the 2017 South American Championship and at under-23 level in the 2020 Pre-Olympic Tournament.

 In addition, he took part of the Chile squad in the 2019 Toulon Tournament.